KosmasDev/dbt-task-jaffle-shop/README.md

    - Warehouse
    - Role
 3. Connect your GitHub repository — Select the repository you created earlier to serve as the codebase for this dbt project.
 4. Click on the 'Studio' button on the left bar.
-This will bring you into the dbt Cloud IDE, the main environment where all the transformations will happen.
+This will bring you into the dbt Cloud IDE, which is the browser-based editor that will enable you work on dbt models, seeds, macros, and other files.
 ![image](https://github.com/user-attachments/assets/e4d3918e-edb4-4a78-9910-0803f41ee0dd)